 At age 31 people are buying houses, getting married, going on honeymoons, and having babies.
-All these things might sound fun and exciting, but you need to consider where this money is coming from.
+These things might sound fun and exciting, but you need to consider where this money is coming from.

 If you have saved for these expenses, well done to you!
-But, if you take on debt to cover these living expenses, then you have to consider that this dept will lock you into needing an income to cover the cost.
+If you take on debt to cover these living expenses, you have to consider that this dept will lock you into needing an income to cover the cost.

 You are enslaving yourself to servicing debt.

 So I am not up to my 31st year on this planet yet.
-But already I am seeing an increase in expenses with the purchase of a house, and ongoing maintenance cost of owning a car.
+I am already seeing an increase in expenses with the purchase of a house, and the ongoing maintenance cost of owning a car.